 This industry—and who an employer chooses as its insurance broker—has long been a “referral and relationship” business.
 Consistently I hear stories of “he was my college roommate” or “she is a childhood friend.”
 I believe this choice, which drives a sizeable portion of your company’s expenses and your personal benefits, should be driven by merit rather than by relationships.
 The power your company chooses to place in this person’s hands matters.

 So, ask.
 Ask your employer, specifically your HR department orb CFO, about your insurance broker.
 Ask how that relationship came to be and why.
 Find out the name of the person who plays such a profound role in shaping you and your family’s future.
 You deserve to know.To measure how your company's benefits compare across healthcare and all other major components, download your custom benchmark report here.
 Looking for more exclusive content?
-Check out what’s trending on the Mployer Advisor blog, and be sure to catch the latest episode of This Week in Benefits.
+Check out what’s trending on the Mployer Advisor blog.